 On your Server Settings page there are two tables with certificate information.
 Both tables will contain at least one certificate to ensure a normal operation of your systems.

 By default, RADIUSaaS generates a RADIUS server certificate signed by a Certificate Authority (CA) that is available on our service solely for this very purpose.
-We refer to it as the Custom CA. The Custom CA is unique for every customer.
+We refer to it as the Custom CA. The Custom CA is unique for each customer.